Indushree Raveendra

 Indushree Raveendra (born 16 February 1986) is an Indian ventriloquist, impressionist and experimentalist.
 She was also a contestant on India's Got Talent and Entertainment Ke Liye Kuch Bhi Karega.

 She is also known for coming in That's My Job as a guest.

 Early life

 Raveendra's interest in ventriloquism began after buying a monkey puppet for Rs.200 at a magic convention.

 Education

 In 2008, Raveendra graduated in BFA (Bachelor of Fine Arts-Painting) from chitra kala parishath college of fine arts Karnataka.

 Following this in 2013, she completed her M.S. in Communication (Master of Science in Communication) from Presidency College.

 Career

 Raveendra got her first appearance on national television show Entertainment Ke Liye Kuch Bhi Karega, where she finished as the first runner-up.

-Raveendrawas also a contestant of India's Got Talent Season 5, where she reached the semi-finals.
+Raveendra was also a contestant of India's Got Talent Season 5, where she reached the semi-finals.

 She has performed 68 live shows on Zee Kannada named Dinku Duniya and Filter Coffee with Dinku.

 In 2010, on the festival of Dussehra Raveendra performed an act with a 10 feet tall puppet called Mahishasura.